-The Meltemi winds, also known as the Etesian northern winds, blow from mid-May to mid-September and are dry, strong winds that come from the north Aegean Sea.
-They are the result of two pressure systems--one high over the Balkan/Hungary area, and one low over Turkey.
+The Meltemi winds of Greece, also known as the Etesian northern winds, blow from mid-May to mid-September and are dry, strong winds that come from the north Aegean Sea.
+They are the result of two pressure systems—one high over the Balkan/Hungary area, and one low over Turkey.

 These winds come from out of the Balkans and last for days.
 They usually cool down temperatures and can be a welcome relief in the hot days of July and August, but dealing with them directly can be a challenge.

-While the Meltemi is a regular afternoon phenomenon which most boaters adapt to, particularly strong Meltemi which last for days can wreak havoc on Greek ferries, shipping and pleasure boaters.
+While the Meltemi is a regular afternoon phenomenon that most boaters adapt to, particularly strong Meltemi, which last for days can wreak havoc on Greek ferries, shipping, and pleasure boaters.
 Measurements of five or six on the Beaufort scale of wind strength are common, but these winds can suddenly turn into eight- or nine-point gales blowing for hours or even days.

 Relief in Sight